alsiesta/videoflix-bknd/readme.md

 6. **Listing the PostgreSQL databases for controlling**
 7. **Creation of the virtual environment "myvenv"**
 8. **Starting the virtual environment**
-9. **Installation of all dependencies in Virtual Env.**
+9. **Installation of all dependencies into the Virtual Environment**
 10. **Migrating the Django DB to PostgreSQL DB**
+11. **Creating Django Admin Superuser**
+    1. When prompted submit a **username, email, password**
-11. **Starting Redis Que Worker in a subshell**
+12. **Starting Redis Que Worker in a subshell**
     1.  this will run the Video Formating Processes in parallel and
     2.  it runs the Cache
-12. **Checking if port 8000 is available**
+13. **Checking if port 8000 is available**
-13. **Starting the Django Backend-Server on port 8000**
+14. **Starting the Django Backend-Server on port 8000**
-14. If you started the script with "source start.sh" the Django Admin UI will open in your browser under: http://127.0.0.1:8000/admin
+15. If you started the script with "source start.sh" the Django Admin UI will open in your browser under: http://127.0.0.1:8000/admin

 ### Note:
-In the settings.py file of the Django App, the Database Settings should look like so now:
+In the settings.py file of the Django App, the Database Settings should look like so now.
+The password is setting during installation.
+The name is set by yourself during installation and it should be = "videoflix_db"
    ```
    DATABASES = {
        'default': {